 River Teign, Teign Valley

-We’re lucky to have a river right on our doorstep, and in the summer we walk or cycle down the road for a dip.
+I have a river right on the doorstep, and in the summer we walk or cycle down the road for a dip.
 It’s pretty cold, but there are pools deep enough for swimming, waterfalls and weirs to play in, and slabs of rock for sunbathing.